 The DCA clarified that for purposes of competition law, the only question that mattered was whether users reached a sufficiently autonomous decision to allow the use of their data, not for instance whether user consent was also in line with mandatory data protection rules.
 The DCA explained that the dominant company’s special responsibility under competition law only relates to potential effects on competition and not to pure infringement of other laws.
 In the DCA’s view, a simple breach of law would only constitute an abuse of market power if the relevant conduct had not been possible under competitive conditions or, in other words, was the result of the market power.
 For the DCA, though, the FCO failed to prove a causal link between Facebook’s abusive conduct, if any, and its market power.

 This seems to unwind some of the groundbreaking fusion of data protection law standards in the context of competitive assessments the FCO suggested.

 In the DCA’s view, the FCO also failed to demonstrate to what extent Facebook’s access to user data harms its competitors.
 According to the DCA, Facebook’s market power mainly stems from network effects rather than from its access to user data as such.
 In the DCA’s view, the fact that the social network Google+ had access to a comparable amount of user data, but was not able to attract a significant number of users, indicates that access to user data is not a decisive barrier to market entry for potential competitors.

 The FCO has already confirmed that it will appeal the DCA’s order.
-A decision of the Federal Supreme Court is expected in 2020.
+A decision of the Federal Court of Justice is expected in 2020.